Rey Mysterio: World Heavyweight Champion (2005–2007)

-Mysterio began a feud with King Booker after Booker won a battle royal to become the number one contender for the World Heavyweight Championship.
-Booker attacked Mysterio from behind backstage with the help of Booker's wife Queen Sharmell.
-The next week on SmackDown!, Mysterio gained revenge by attacking Booker and his "court".
-This rivalry continued for several weeks and saw Mysterio defeating Booker's court member William Regal on an episode of SmackDown!, moments before attacking the challenger and hitting him with a 619 around the steel post.
-On July 23 at The Great American Bash, Mysterio lost the World Heavyweight Championship to King Booker after Chavo interfered in the match and turned on Mysterio, hitting him with a steel chair.
-Guerrero cost Mysterio his rematch the following week.
-This culminated in a match at SummerSlam on August 20, where Mysterio lost to Guerrero after Vickie Guerrero tried to stop both men from fighting, but accidentally knocked Mysterio off the top turnbuckle.
-Vickie then along with Chavo turned on Mysterio after she hit him in the back with a steel chair and gave him an injury, thus, siding with Guerrero.
-Mysterio then defeated Guerrero in a Falls Count Anywhere match at No Mercy on October 8.
-Subsequently, Guerrero challenged Mysterio to an "I quit" match for the October 20 edition of SmackDown!.
-In that match (which Mysterio lost), Guerrero injured Mysterio's knee, using the match to write Mysterio out of the storyline for a while to get knee surgery.
+Mysterio began a feud with King Booker, who won a battle royal to become the number one contender for the World Heavyweight Championship.
+King Booker attacked Mysterio from behind backstage with the help of King Booker's wife Queen Sharmell.
+The next week on SmackDown!, Mysterio gained revenge by attacking King Booker and his "court".
+On July 23, at The Great American Bash, Mysterio lost the World Heavyweight Championship to King Booker after Chavo interfered in the match and turned on Mysterio, hitting him with a steel chair.
+Guerrero would also cost Mysterio his rematch the following week.
+At SummerSlam on August 20, Mysterio lost to Guerrero after Vickie Guerrero tried to stop both men from fighting, but accidentally knocked Mysterio off the top turnbuckle.
+Vickie then turned on Mysterio by hitting him in the back with a steel chair and gave him an injury, thus, siding with Guerrero.
+On October 8, Mysterio defeated Guerrero in a Falls Count Anywhere match at No Mercy.
+Subsequently, Guerrero challenged Mysterio to an "I quit" match for the October 20 episode of SmackDown!, which Mysterio lost.
+During the match, Guerrero injured Mysterio's knee, which was used to write Mysterio out of the storyline for a while to get knee surgery.

-Mysterio made his in-ring return at SummerSlam on August 26, 2007, defeating Guerrero, after Guerrero obsessed over Mysterio's return as well as wanting to injure Mysterio again.
-On the August 31 episode of SmackDown!, Mysterio won a "Championship Competition" to become the number one contender for the World Heavyweight Championship, defeating Batista and Finlay.
-On the September 7 episode of SmackDown!, Mysterio had an "I Quit" match with Guerrero, which he won after hitting Guerrero's knee with a steel chair repeatedly in a similar manner to which Mysterio had been put out of action, to end the feud.
-Mysterio then began a feud with The Great Khali, which led to a World Heavyweight Championship match at Unforgiven on September 16.
-The match was later made a Triple Threat match, also involving Batista, who won it.
+Mysterio made his in-ring return at SummerSlam on August 26, 2007, defeating Guerrero, after he obsessed over Mysterio's return as well as wanting to injure Mysterio again.
+On the August 31 episode of SmackDown!, Mysterio defeated Batista and Finlay in a "Championship Competition" to become the number one contender for the World Heavyweight Championship at Unforgiven, held by The Great Khali.
+On the following episode of SmackDown!, Mysterio defeated Guerrero in an "I Quit" match after hitting Guerrero's knee with a steel chair repeatedly in a similar manner to which Mysterio had been put out of action, ending the feud.
+After the match, Batista saved Mysterio from an attack by Khali, making the match at Unforgiven a triple threat match.
+At the event on September 16, Mysterio failed to win the title, which was won by Batista.